 After his examination of how the first operational, electronic, stored-program computer came to exist in 1948, Agar provides the reader with a kind of summary of the book.
 He asks, “So how did the universal machine come to be used universally and in what kind of world?… Just explaining the one-off invention of a new machine is not enough, since every time it is reproduced calls for a story to explain why it was useful in those differing circumstances.”
 This then leads Agar to a discussion of Turing’s approach to whether machines can think.

 Rather than answer this specific question, Turing instead invented a way for the question to be answered.
 He proposed an “imitation game” in which an interrogator is connected by a teleprinter to a man and a woman in another room.
-The object of the game was to determine whether or not the interrogator could determine, by asking questions of the man and the woman, which answer was of which sex.
+The object of the game was to determine whether the interrogator could determine, by asking questions of the man and the woman, which answer was of which sex.
 Turing further asked what would happen if a machine replaced the man.
 If the interrogator could not tell the difference between the human and the machine, what conclusion could be drawn from that?

 Turing’s “game” makes the machine and the human comparable, but gives the human the advantage because the machine is trying to imitate the human, and not the other way around.
 In 1937, Turing said, “I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted.”